svenvv/LOL-Observerfollow/README.md

 ### Follower PC

 1. Forward port `8765`, or change the port number in `follwer/main.py` to the forwarded port of your choice.
+2. Enable the [Replay API](https://developer.riotgames.com/docs/lol#game-client-api_replay-api) for your game client.
-2. Start League of Legends and open a replay.
+3. Start League of Legends and open a replay.
 Make sure the Follower and Observer are in the same game.
-3. Once the game has started, run `python follower/main.py` to start the follower.
+4. Once the game has started, run `python follower/main.py` to start the follower.

 Your Follower PC will now copy the camera movements and interface toggles of the Observer PC.

 ### Observer PC

 1. Change the `WS_URL` in `observer/main.py` to the address of the follower.
 It should look like `ws://<FOLLOWER_IP>:<PORT>`.
+2. Enable the [Replay API](https://developer.riotgames.com/docs/lol#game-client-api_replay-api) for your game client.
-2. Start League of Legends and open a replay.
+3. Start League of Legends and open a replay.
 Make sure the Follower and Observer are in the same game.
-3. Once the game has started, run `python observer/main.py` to start the observer.
+4. Once the game has started, run `python observer/main.py` to start the observer.

 Your Observer PC will now send the camera movements and interface toggles to the Follower PC.